-8.11 Minimum Supply Next Three Years
+8.11 Minimum Supply Next Five Years

-The three water years between October 1989 and September 1992 represent the driest three-year period recorded for the District:
+The five water years between October 1990 and September 1994 represent the driest five multiple years recorded for the District:

-- Rainfall for this period averaged 42 inches per year (60% of normal). - Of the three water years, the driest year for rainfall was water year 1990/1991 with 37 inches (53% of normal). - Flows into Ruth Lake above Zenia averaged 69,000 AFY, or 40% of normal (173,000 AFY). - The runoff for the watershed above the District's diversion facilities was 371,300 AFY, or 39% of normal (959,071 AFY). - Despite the diminished rainfall and runoff, rainfall was more than sufficient to refill the reservoir each year. - Reservoir volume during this period averaged 37,000 AF which is 77% of capacity (48,030 AF) and 90% of normal (41,000 AF).
+- Rainfall for this period averaged 49 inches per year, or 70% of normal. - Of the five water years, the driest year for rainfall was water year 1991/1992 with 37 inches, or 53% of normal. - Flows into Ruth Lake via the Mad River averaged 64,000 AFY, or 37% of normal (173,000 AFY). - Despite the diminished rainfall and runoff, rainfall was more than sufficient to refill the reservoir each year. - Reservoir volume during this period averaged 39,062 AF which is 81% of capacity (48,030 - AF) and 95% of normal (41,000 AF).

-A plot of reservoir levels over the course of each respective water year from October 1989 through September 1992 is given as Figure 8.
-This figure shows that even in the three driest consecutive years of record, the reservoir still reached maximum capacity for each of the respective years and generally remained full for months each year.
 Furthermore, the District was still supplying industrial water during this time, whereas the District is currently only supplying domestic water.
-Given this, in the event that the next three years are hydrologically the same as the driest three consecutive years of record, the minimum available supply would be greater than the full reservoir level of 48,030 acre-feet for each year, as shown in Table 8-6.
+Given this, in the event that the next five years are hydrologically the same as the driest five consecutive years of record, the minimum available supply would be greater than the full reservoir level of 48,030 acre-feet for each year, as shown in Table 8-6.

-Table 8-4: Minimum Supply Next Three Years
+Table 8-6: Minimum Supply Next Five Years

-2016 2017 2018 Available Water Supply > 48,030 AF > 48,030 AF > 48,030 AF
+2021 2022 2023 2024 2025 Available Water Supply > 48,030 AF >48,030 AF > 48,030 AF >48,030 AF > 48,030 AF

-A Rippl mass diagram was generated (Figure9) using the same assumptions as given in Section 8.2 to plot the cumulative inflow to the reservoir (less evaporation) and various cumulative draft rates.
+A Rippl mass diagram was generated (Figure 11) using the same assumptions as given in Section 8.2 to plot the cumulative inflow to the reservoir (less evaporation) and various cumulative draft rates.
 As seen in the figure, a constant draft rate of 38.5 MGD could be achieved if the hydrologic conditions of the drought of record (1976-77) were to be synthetically repeated for a three-year planning period.
 Current usage is approximately 10 MGD.
 Therefore, even if the single-year drought of record were repeated for three years, the District would still have a more than adequate water supply to serve its current customers' needs.